Calvin-LL/webpack-image-placeholder-loader/README.md

 ### `backgroundColor`

 If an image has transparency, `backgroundColor` will be used as the background color.
 By default `backgroundColor` is white.

+### `blurQuality`

+When used with `"blurred-svg"`, the image is first shunk by this percentage, stretched, then blurred.

+`1` is 1/100 of the original quality. `100` is the original quality (DO NOT recommand using 100).
+Can be decimal numbers too, `0.1` would be 1/1000 of the original quality.
+The lower the value, the more blurry the image will be, and the smaller the size.

 ### `esModule`